SalDevGH/Swift-learning-project-childpuzzle/readme.txt

 - uses AVFoundation for music and effects handling
 - uses SQLite.swift for database handling
 - uses NSUserDefaults for storing application settings
+- Unit test included (for the most critical part of the Game only)

 Future releases are planned to include: